 The mountain lies only a couple of miles east of interstate 5 giving easy access to the park.
 Coming in from the north on I-5 take exit 189 L.C.C 3oth avenue which connects up with McVay road.
 Take a right and going south until you reach traffic signal for thirtieth avenue.
 Take a left crossing over I-5 coming to a four way stop. take a left again travel north for a quarter mile take a left on Franklin Boulevard.
 Follow this south for about a half mile until you come to intersection with Seavey loop road take a left and travel due east two miles east to the entrance to the park.

 Coming in from the south on I-5 take exit 189 30th avenue exit to a four way stop continue north for quater mile take right on Franklin Boulevard travel south for a half mile until intersection with Seavy loop road.
 Travel due east for two miles until you enter the park.

 There is $4 parking fee for using this park payable upon entrance to the park.
 The machine does take credit cards as well so you don't need to bring cash from the machine.
-It is possible to get a season pass thru the Lane County parks or thru Mt Pisgah Arboretum
+It is possible to get a season pass thru the Lane County parks

 There is no Camping in the park.
 The closest camping opportunities are about twenty miles east on State Highway 58 in the cascade foothills above Fall creek and Lookout Point lakes.
 There is plenty of lodging available along I-5 corridor and within both Eugene and Springfield.